rudrapatel7019/rudra-patel-vitb/README.md

  First Year Student

 ## About Me
-I am a first-year CSE student eager to learn programming, data structures, algorithms, and software development.
+I am a first-year Computer Science Engineering student eager to learn programming, data structures, algorithms, and software development.
 I am building this profile as part of my digital literacy journey.